Nortank12/deepcool-digital-linux/README.md

 `deepcool-digital-linux` is packaged in Nixpkgs, available under `pkgs.deepcool-digital-linux`.
 A NixOS module is also available as `services.hardware.deepcool-digital-linux.enable`.
-In your NixOS configuration, for example in your `configuration.nix`, enabling the service will add the package to your `PATH`, and start the Systemd service for the persistent daemon.
+In your NixOS configuration (for example in your `configuration.nix`), enabling the service will add the package to your `PATH` and start the Systemd service for the persistent daemon.

 ```nix
 {